Dragon2fly/vpngate-with-proxy/README.md

   2. Check DNS leak:
   If you are serious about privacy, this is necessary.
 DNS server knows the web addresses that you connected to, unless you type IP address directly.

+     To know your current DNS provider, https://www.dnsleaktest.com or https://ipleak.net

      * Turn on `DNS fix` by press `F3` before connecting to vpn server.
 Choose some good DNS from http://pcsupport.about.com/od/tipstricks/a/free-public-dns-servers.htm
-    * Test if your dns provider is different from your local: https://www.dnsleaktest.com or https://ipleak.net
+     * Connect to any VPN server and test if your dns provider is changed.

   If DNS is not changed, something when wrong!
 You should make an issue about this.